cmigpereira/data-engineering-zoomcamp-project/README.md

 ## Dashboard

 The dashboard is built with Data Studio.
-The dashboard can be accessed [here](https://datastudio.google.com/reporting/86c85a56-5b59-42e6-8c48-95aaa2c2bc0d) and the following image is an export.
+The following image is an export of the dashboard, created using two days of operation.

 ![Dashboard](./imgs/dashboard.png)